Skip to Main Content

 • part of an author’s name (e.g., Sarah J Maas, Patterson)

-Do not change the field for the second and third lines; this will search titles and abstracts/descriptions in addition to subjects.
+Do not select a field for the second and third lines; this will search titles and abstracts/descriptions in addition to subjects.
 Click the Search button to run the search.

-D If you’re searching for a specific title instead of a topic, enter the partial or full title in the second search box and select TI Title from the dropdown menu.
+D If you’re searching for a specific title instead of a topic, enter the partial or full title in the second search box and select TI Title from the dropdown field menu.
+In the example below, we’re looking for books in a series by J.D.
+Robb, the titles of which all end in “in Death.”
+Putting that phrase in quotation marks will eliminate, for instance, the book Deaths in Venice.
+You could also search for Robb in the AU Author field.
 Select the UMSL Libraries Books filter if you want print books only.

-E In addition to print books, the results will include eBooks and articles (such as book reviews).
-If you want to see only print books, including the ones in our New and Best Sellers collections, here’s how:
+F When you run these searches, the results will likely include more than just print books. eBooks and articles (such as book reviews) may also appear.
+If you want to focus your search on print books, including the ones in our New and Best Sellers collections, here’s how:

-• Select the UMSL Libraries Books filter, which will limit your search to items held by Thomas Jefferson Library or the Mercantile Library.
-Only one of these filters can be selected at a time.
+• Select the UMSL Libraries Books filter, which will (mostly) limit your search to items held by Thomas Jefferson Library or the Mercantile Library.

 • If you're looking for recently published books, select one of the date limiters, such as Last 10 Years or Last 5 Years.

 2 You can try browsing our shelves, but it’ll be a bit of a challenge.
 Our fiction books are not organized by genre or author’s last name.
-Instead, they are shelved in the Languages and Literature section (see the 2nd bullet below).
+Instead, they are shelved in the Languages and Literature section (see the 2nd bullet below) and arranged by the author’s country of origin.

 • Young adult and children’s fiction can be found on Level 2 in the Juvenile collection (behind the State Historical Society offices).
 These books have call numbers that begin with a lowercase j.